LEAVE ROOM IN YOUR SCHEDULE FOR PWR

 Please note that it’s fine if you have your Thinking Matters course and your PWR 1 course scheduled in the same quarter.
 Many students find that the two courses complement each other well in terms of the types of writing and intellectual work students do in them.

 CONSIDER COURSE THEMES

-We try to get students into their highest choice possible, however if you don’t get your top choice, don’t worry: PWR courses share the same required assignment sequence, offer individual conferences for major assignments, feature comparable classroom activities, and require roughly the same amount of work.
+With so many students in each quarter, it is not possible for every student to get their top choice, however if you get one of your lower ranked choices, don’t worry: PWR courses share the same required assignment sequence, offer individual conferences for major assignments, feature comparable classroom activities, and require roughly the same amount of work.
 Most importantly, the focus on writing, revision, rhetoric, and research is consistent across all PWR sections.

 PLAN FOR THE FIRST WEEK

 You can’t “shop” PWR by attending multiple sections.
-If you miss any of the first two days of your assigned class, you are automatically dropped from the section, and you cannot be added to another section by going to that section.
+If you miss any of the first two days of your assigned class, you will be in jeopardy of being dropped from the section, and you cannot be added to another section by going to that section.
+(If you miss both of the first two days you will be dropped automatically.)
 You need to be in your assigned class, on time, to avoid being dropped.
-If you have an unavoidable health issue or a complication with your travel schedule, send an email message to the instructor and firstname.lastname@example.org BEFORE class begins to explain why you will be absent.
+If you have an unavoidable health issue or a complication with your travel schedule, send an email message to the instructor and email@example.com BEFORE class begins to explain why you will be absent.
 If you have been dropped, you must petition to re-enroll in the section.
 You can only be added back onto the class roster if space is available.